-In your experience in the metal industry, you’ve likely come across ASTM standard designations, such as ASTM B194 for beryllium copper or ASTM B103 for phosphor bronze, but what are ASTM standards, exactly?
+In your experience in the metal industry, you’ve likely come across ASTM standard designations.
+You’ll find phrases like ASTM B194 for beryllium copper or ASTM B103 for phosphor bronze, but what are ASTM standards, exactly?

 What Does ASTM Mean?

-How are ASTM standards developed?
+How are ASTM Safety standards developed?

 Any interested party can submit a request for a new standard to ASTM International.
 An ASTM technical committee prepares a draft of the standard, which is then submitted to a parent subcommittee before being made available to all members for review.
 Any objections during this process must be considered before the document can move on to the next level.